GallagherSecurity/cc-rest-docs/README.md

 We use [Spectacle](https://github.com/sourcey/spectacle) to generate that HTML from OpenAPI/Swagger 2.0 files in the `swagger` folder.
 Generating good-looking HTML is the sole purpose of those Swagger files:  we do not use them for code generation or API testing.
-Therefore they do not follow OpenAPI guidelines where doing so would compromise the appearance of the documentation.
+Therefore they do not follow OpenAPI guidelines where doing so would compromise the readability of the documentation.

 To download the HTML and YAML in a zip file use the Code button on [Github.com](https://github.com/GallagherSecurity/cc-rest-docs).
 However, to benefit from our